The Pulse of K-Entertainment

 What are BoA's biggest achievements in Japan?

-Did BoA release English music and appear in TV dramas?
+Did BoA release English music and work in television?

 What is BoA doing after leaving SM Entertainment?